-- Thoughts come and go rapidly (racing thoughts).
-Sometimes bizarre solutions come to the patient's mind, and they are acted upon.
-This may involve, for example, attempting to redo the plumbing in the house, or re-arranging everything that is in the fridge in order to solve a totally unrelated problem.
+- Thoughts come and go quickly (racing thoughts).
+Sometimes, bizarre ideas come to the patient's mind, and they are acted upon.

-- The sufferer is more likely to engage in risky behavior, including promiscuity (higher libido), abuse illegal drugs and/or alcohol, and take part in dangerous activities
+- The individual is more likely to engage in risky behavior, including promiscuity (higher libido), abuse illegal drugs and/or alcohol, and take part in dangerous activities.

 Symptoms during depressive episodes:

-- In severe cases the patient will think about ending his/her own life, and will sometimes try to act on those thoughts.
+- In severe cases, the patient will think about ending their life, and may act on those thoughts.

-- Eating patterns change, some people eat more, while others eat much less
+- Eating patterns - some people eat more, others eat less.

 - Some patients are unable to face going to work or school; those that do typically underperform.

 Psychosis - in both the manic and depressive episodes there may be psychosis, during which patients cannot differentiate fantasy from reality.
 Symptoms of psychosis may include delusions (false but strongly felt beliefs) and hallucinations (hearing or seeing things that are not there).